kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_medical.md

 Severe allergic reactions that affect breathing or cause swelling of the face, lips, or tongue require immediate medical attention.
 If you have an epinephrine auto-injector, use it as follows:

 1. Remove the safety cap.
-2. Hold the injector with the tip against the thigh, abut halfway between the hip and knee.
+2. Hold the injector with the tip against the thigh, about halfway between the hip and knee.
 3. Press the injector against the thigh until it clicks.
 4. Hold the injector in place for 10 seconds.
 5. Repeat in 5 to 15 minutes if symptoms persist.